-For the purposes of this Opinion, solidarity can be considered as "a broad meaning of emotional and motivated readiness for mutual support".(19) According to this view, Laitinen and Pessi (2014) define solidarity as a concept in a descriptive manner or a normative one.
+For the purposes of this Opinion, solidarity can be considered as "a broad meaning of emotional and motivated readiness for mutual support".(16) According to this view, Laitinen and Pessi (2014) define solidarity as a concept in a descriptive manner or a normative one.
 In the descriptive relational sense, solidarity denotes a connection with other people, or members of a group.
 From a normative perspective, solidarity involves a presumption of reciprocity and, thus, is different from the non-reciprocal ideas of altruism, sympathy, caring, or understanding of suffering.
 In addition, solidarity should be distinguished from equity, which implies a focus on differences and a "commitment" to "relate" to those most in need.
 Thus, solidarity requires "a shared group-membership and behaviour according to the norms of a given group".

-In the wake of the refugee crisis in Europe, Agustín and Jørgensen (2018) attempted to broaden the concept of solidarity by expanding the notion of the sense of community in an organic process that rejects the logic of national borders.(20) Their analytical framework stresses the relational dimension of solidarity by stating that collective identities and political subjectivities emerge from practices promoting solidarity practices.
-Regarding the concept of "relations", the authors are looking for the kind of social relations, collective identities, and political subjectivities, while in regard to the concept of contention, they are asking "to whom or what is solidarity opposed".
+In the wake of the refugee crisis in Europe, Agustín and Jørgensen (2018) attempted to broaden the concept of solidarity by expanding the notion of the sense of community in an organic process that rejects the logic of national borders.(17) Their analytical framework stresses the relational dimension of solidarity by stating that collective identities and political subjectivities emerge from practices promoting solidarity.
+Regarding the concept of "relations", the authors refer to kinds of social relations, collective identities, and political subjectivities, while, in regard to the concept of contention, they ask "to whom or what is solidarity opposed".
 Regarding its spatial dimension, the authors contend that "solidarities are shaped and shape spaces in which social relations are produced, and they can upscale and connect different spaces and geographies through trans-local networks and imaginaries".
-Following from this and according to those authors, solidarity "[...] entails alliance building
+Following from this and according to those authors, solidarity "[...] entails alliance building among diverse actors; is inventive of new imaginaries; is situated in space and time and organized in multi-scalar relations".
+In other words, it emphasizes the normative dimension of the definition of solidarity proposed by Laitinen and Pessi.(16)